October 26th, 1906 — March 1st, 1993

 Who’s Guilty marked the beginning of Frost’s long association with Columbia’s economical serial producer Sam Katzman, who appreciated Frost’s money-saving willingness to do his own stunts; during the remaining years of the 1940s, Frost balanced frequent appearances in B-westerns (at Monogram, PRC, and Republic) with frequent appearances in Katzman’s chapterplays.
 The next of these chapterplays was Hop Harrigan (Columbia, 1946), in which Frost played Barry, a member of the henchman squad that obeyed the orders of a criminal known as the Chief Pilot; he received a lot of screen time, but was not given much dialogue.
 Katzman’s medieval serial Son of the Guardsman (also Columbia, 1946) featured Frost in multiple bit parts as a sympathetic forest outlaw, one of the villainous followers of robber baron Sir Edgar Bullard (Charles King), and one of the equally villainous lackeys of the evil Duke of Hampton (John Merton).

 Jack Armstrong (Columbia, 1947) featured Frost more prominently as Jackman, the serial’s secondary action heavy; together with primary action heavy Blair (Jack Ingram), he led the thugs of the megalomaniacal Jason Grood (Charles Middleton) in evildoing, until he bit the dust (after performing a dramatically protracted death stagger) in a Chapter 13 shootout with some renegade henchmen.
 Frost and Ingram made a good team in Armstrong, Frost’s energetic pugnacity contrasting nicely with Ingram’s sardonic calmness; the duo would re-team in many subsequent Katzman cliffhangers.
-The Vigilante (Columbia, 1947) cast Frost as Lefty, another backup action heavy; though Ingram played a supporting villain in this serial, he remained largely inactive throughout, leaving Frost and the chief action heavy (stuntman Eddie Parker, who’d taught Frost the stunting ropes several years ago) to execute the orders of top villain Lyle Talbot and provide hero Ralph Byrd with stiff opposition.
+The Vigilante (Columbia, 1947) cast Frost as Lefty, another backup action heavy; though Ingram played a supporting villain in this serial, he remained largely inactive throughout, leaving Frost and the chief action heavy (stuntman Eddie Parker, who’d taught Frost the stunting ropes several years ago) to provide hero Ralph Byrd with stiff opposition and execute the orders of top villain Lyle Talbot–while grumbling sceptically over Talbot’s cryptic orders, which usually involved stealing one of several “Arabanian” white horses which held the key to a mysterious treasure.

 Tex Granger (Columbia, 1948) featured Frost in its earlier episodes as Luke Adams, the lieutenant of frontier crime boss Rance Carson (I. Stanford Jolley); his character gradually got supplanted by Carson’s new henchman, the gunfighter and crooked sherrif Blaze Talbot (Smith Ballew), and was shot by Carson himself in Chapter Six, after being arrested for a stagecoach robbery and angrily threatening to inform on his former associates.
 Superman (Columbia, 1948) gave Frost a much bigger henchman role as Brock, one of the principal followers of the sinister Spider Lady (Carol Forman); he again served as the subordinate action heavy, and again seconded Jack Ingram (as Anton) for the bulk of the serial–although his character outlived Ingram’s, and even got to have a brief face-to-face confrontation with Superman (Kirk Alyn) in the final chapter, during which Frost gloated with memorable vigor as he overcame the Man of Steel with a box of Kryptonite.